Olderdise History, Family Crest & Coats of Arms

 Early History of the Olderdise family

-Another 126 words (9 lines of text) covering the years 1296, 1413, 1607, 1612 and are included under the topic Early Olderdise History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Olderdise research.
+Another 82 words (6 lines of text) covering the years 1296, 1413, 1607, 1612 and are included under the topic Early Olderdise History in all our PDF Extended History products and printed products wherever possible.

 Olderdise Spelling Variations